Overview of the Adult Internship Program

 Psychological Assessment Rotation

-Interns will be expected to develop competencies in the administration, interpretation, and communication of test findings both verbally and in written form within a short time frame, and will gain valuable experience functioning as a consultant to the treatment team or referring clinician.
-Feedback skills are a major focus of training.
-During this rotation interns will have the opportunity to pursue additional outpatient and group therapy training.
-Interests in neuropsychological testing can be pursued.
-Interns can typically expect to have completed approximately 25-40 assessments by the end of the training year.
+Interns will be expected to develop competencies in the administration, interpretation, and communication of test findings both verbally and in written form and will gain valuable experience functioning as a consultant to the treatment team or referring clinician.
+Feedback skills are an imbedded aspect of this training.

 Other Core Experiences